Honda BR-V: Indonesia

 The first-generation BR-V went on sale in Indonesia on 23 January 2016 and is available in 3 trim levels, which are S, E, and E Prestige (renamed to Prestige in the facelifted model).
 The hill-start assist and vehicle stability assist is available in CVT option.

 The BR-V became Honda's second best-selling automobile model in Indonesia for 2016.

 Malaysia

 The first-generation BR-V was launched in Malaysia on 5 January 2017.
 The Malaysian version comes with added NVH reduction features compared to those sold in neighboring countries.
 By early March 2017, bookings up to 8,500 units were received for the Honda BR-V in Malaysia, making it one of the top selling cars for Honda in Malaysia and resulting in an extended waiting time for the car.
 Almost 12,000 units of BR-V were sold within the first six months after launch.
 All variant/trim come standard with Electric Power Steering (EPS), Hill Start Assist (HSA), Anti-lock Braking System (ABS), Vehicle Stability Assist (VSA), Isofix and reverse camera with parking sensors.

 In Malaysia, the BR-V is offered in E, V and SE (Special Edition) trim levels and powered by 1.5L SOHC i-VTEC engine paired with Continuous Variable Transmission (CVT).

 Pakistan

-The first-generation BR-V was opened for booking in Pakistan in February 2017 and officially launched on 21 April 2017.

-Honda Atlas offered the vehicle in three different variants/trim levels: